myrahmoun/handbook/kempner_computing_handbook/s2_swe_for_research/documentation_and_readibility.md

 # Documentation and Readability

 This section focuses on best practices and tools that improve documentation and code clarity in research software.
-Each topic below will be expanded with detailed guidance and curated links to external resources in future revisions.

 Why Does Documentation Matter?
 - Clear documentation ensures reproducibility, collaboration, and long-term usability.